c42f/Juleps/StructuredConcurrency.md

 "go statement" (`@spawn` in Julia 1.3) is the major feature of the structured concurrency.
 This is because it is impossible for caller to know that a function follows structured concurrency without the language-level guarantee.
+Note that the situation in Julia is more serious compared to other languages which has functions with "two-colors" (see below) and plugable eventloop (e.g., Python) where it is possible to enforce the _absence_ of "go statement" at the library level.

 ### Structured concurrency in Julia 1.0?